Metropolitan Council137 matters

 Attachments

-The resolution was approved by the Budget and Finance Committee.
-Council Member Porterfield moved to adopt the resolution, which motion was seconded and approved by the following vote: Yes (28): Suara, Porterfield, Evans-Segall, Hill, Kimbrough, Toombs, Cortese, Hancock, Webb, Eslick, Bradford, Huffman, Gregg, Welsch, Vo, Cash, Taylor, Weiner, Druffel, Gadd, Preptit, Johnston, Nash, Benton, Ellis, Sepulveda, Rutherford, and Spain; No (0); Abstain (1): Benedict.
+The resolution was approved by the Budget and Finance Committee and the Planning and Zoning Committee.
+Council Member Toombs moved to suspend the rules of procedure to introduce a late filed resolution.
+Without objection, Council Member Toombs moved that the resolution be adopted, which motion was seconded and approved by the following vote: Yes (34): Suara, Porterfield, Allen, Hill, Toombs, Gamble, Cortese, Parker, Capp, Harrell, Hancock, Webb, Eslick, Evans, Bradford, Huffman, Welsch, Vo, Cash, Kupin, Horton, Taylor, Druffel, Gadd, Preptit, Nash, Benton, Ellis, Sepulveda, Rutherford, Styles, Lee, Ewing, and Spain; No (0); Abstain (0).

 Attachments